 • On the day of surgery you will be kept nil per oral (without food or liquids) for approximately 8 hours and started on IV fluids

-You will be provided with pain medicine in the immediate period following a laparoscopy.
+You will be provided with pain medicine immediately after a laparoscopy.
 Since the procedure is done close the digestive tract and under general anesthesia, you will be allowed to take food or liquids only after your bowels have resumed function.
 The hospital stay is generally 2-3 days depending on the nature of the procedure.
 Absorbable stitches are often used and these do not require to be removed.
 If non-absorbable stitches have been used you may have to come back to have them removed.
 The recovery generally takes 1-2 weeks after laparoscopic myomectomy and about 4 weeks after open myomectomy.

 Once you have recovered, menstrual pain and blood loss are reduced to physiological levels.
 For those with infertility or recurrent abortions, the chances of a successful pregnancy increases significantly.